pointlessduffin-21/pointlessduffin-21/README.md

 ## About

 I'm Roel (`yeems214`), an AI Engineer at **Cubeworks Technology Consulting & Solutions Inc.** in Cebu City, where I design and ship industrial IoT, computer vision, and digital-twin systems for enterprise clients.
-I also hold a remote engineering contract with **Kapital DX Sdn Bhd** (Malaysia).

 I think of myself as a systems engineer first.
 I've been building and breaking machines since I was nine — virtualization, Hackintoshing, OpenCore, hardware reverse engineering — and that habit of understanding the full stack from silicon to service is what I bring to every project.